dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 It means that scripts are perfectly separated and cannot interact with, or even see, each other.
 But there are dedicated features for this ([shared cache](#sharedcache) for sharing values, [library](#library) for sharing code).

+If you are curious about another part of the inner working, take a look at the advanced [topic about instantiation](#instantiationinnerworking).

-## Variable injection
+## openHAB variables injection

 Of course, a script needs to communicate with openHAB to be useful.
-We will call 'openHAB inputs' those objects, values, references, that openHAB gives to expose to your script.
+We will call 'openHAB inputs' those objects, values, references, that openHAB can expose to your script.
 For example, a reference to the item registry will allow a script to interact with items by checking their state or giving them command.

 With this Java223 bundle, it is done by the way of automatic injection.